SahajaPuligadda/Divideal-command-line-project/README.md

 SHOW command is used to display the balance sheet (with/without simplify).

 We also made a flask application on the same functionality.
-You can access the same app from our flask app at https://divideal.pythonanywhere.com/
+You can access the same app from our flask app at <a href="https://divideal.pythonanywhere.com/" Title="DiviDeal">DiviDeal</a>

 Thank you.